Create Clean PDF Java: Underline Annotations with GroupDocs

 Development Environment Requirements:

-Knowledge Prerequisites: You should be comfortable with basic Java concepts like object initialization, method calls, and working with Maven dependencies.
-If you’ve worked with any third-party Java libraries before, you’ll pick this up quickly.
+Knowledge Prerequisites: You should be comfortable with basic Java concepts—object initialization, method calls, and Maven dependencies.
+Prior experience with third‑party libraries will speed up adoption.

 Maven Setup: Getting GroupDocs Into Your Project